Sonasha99/Sonasha99/README.md

 ###

-<p align="left"> Welcome to my github and yes I'm a Sonasha Choudhary, a girlie coder</p>
+<p align="left"> Welcome to my GitHub and yes, I'm a Sonasha Choudhary, a girlie coder</p>
 <p align="left"> Just a Women in Male dominated field</p>

 ###